British military rifles: Rifle, 5.56mm L403A1

+Sig Sauer MCX

+In 2025 1,500 Sig Sauer MCX rifles were purchased for the Royal Marines 42 Cdo and 47 Cdo Raiding Group.

 L96 and L115 Sniper Rifles

 The L96 is a sniper rifle produced by Accuracy International derived from their PMR (Precision Marksman Rifle), which was designed in conjunction with double Olympic champion Malcolm Cooper.
 This weapon was adopted into British Service in the early 1980s as a replacement for the Lee–Enfield L42.
 The L96 in turn was replaced by the Accuracy International L115A3 rifle chambered in .338 Lapua Magnum.